10 Best Instant Messaging Apps for Windows PC

 People frequently send and receive messages from friends and family, and they want to protect their privacy so that no one can access their private information.
 These messengers have end-to-end encryption with no data leaks and are totally free of intrusive ads.

 List of Best Instant Messaging Apps for Windows PC

 So, let’s take a look at some of the best instant messaging apps for PC that will meet your texting standards.

 WhatsApp is the most famous messenger on the planet with hundreds of millions of users every day.
 It’s also the best instant messaging app for PC, which does not require any third-party app to be installed.
-It synchronizes all your chat from your smartphone to your PC.
+The app also helps you synchronize all your chat messages from your device to your computer.